Crust Punk Porn Is as Grimy as You Think It Is

 Byron Myers, a crust punk welder living in Philadelphia, decided with his friends that it would be fun to make a sexy calendar devoted to the same thing, and to raise money to start an independent porn website featuring porn they’d want to watch.
 They enlisted the help of an old New York punk named Slug (who famously gave G.G.
 Allin his last dose of heroin before he died) and let him put the thing together, and it was a success.

-A few miles away, Ashley Alms, 24, met Myers through Tumblr and he told her about his plan to start making shitty punk traveler porn.
+A few kilometres away, Ashley Alms, 24, met Myers through Tumblr and he told her about his plan to start making shitty punk traveller porn.
 Alms had been putting nudes of herself on the internet since she was 15 years old, had worked for alt-porn site God’s Girls, and, moreover, was sick of living in Portland.
-Alms traveled out to Philadelphia to meet Myers and Fringe Fuckers was born.
+Alms travelled out to Philadelphia to meet Myers and Fringe Fuckers was born.

 Since then, the couple have made a bunch of movies for their site with their friends, other train hoppers, and random people.
 Unlike your average alternative porn shoot—which usually means a white girl in latex replicating Emily Strange, and a slightly slim blonde dude sporting early-2000s tattoo sleeves—the Fringe Fuckers aesthetic is pure grime.
 They fuck in their bedrooms or outside in the bushes, and have orgies in basements most would consider a health violation, because, as the original New York paparazzi photographer Ron Galella once said, when you are broke and poor “the world is your studio.”
 Myers, Alms, and their friends have no interest in the so-called “alternative porn” provided by sites like Burning Angel and ALT POP.
 (Plus, Myers and Alms burned their bridges with Burning Angel long ago when Myers dressed up like a girl to apply for the website.
 They did not think his attempt was funny.)